 The innovations developed by the KION Group are comprehensively protected by intellectual property rights, in particular patents.
 Nevertheless, there is always the possibility that products or product components will be imitated.
 There is also a risk that patent applications will not be successful.

-The KION Group mitigates research and development risk by focusing firmly on customer benefit in its development of products on the basis of overarching modular and platform strategies.
+The KION Group mitigates research and development risk by focusing firmly on customer benefit in its development of products and solutions.
 Customer needs are incorporated into the development process on an ongoing basis by ensuring close collaboration between sales and development units and taking account of all region-specific requirements.

 Procurement activities constitute a potential risk for the KION Group in terms of the lack of availability of parts and components for logistical or quality reasons and the rising cost of raw materials, energy, base products and intermediate products.
 As a result, there is always the possibility that the KION Group will face backlogs in the supply of individual raw materials and components.
-KION obtains some of its key components, such as combustion engines, tyres and high-performance forged and electronic parts, from a limited number of core suppliers.
+The KION Group obtains some of its key components from a limited number of core suppliers.
+Key components in the Industrial Trucks & Services segment include internal combustion engines, tyres and high-performance forged and electronic parts.

 The risk of supply bottlenecks – for example in the event of a shortage of raw materials or financial difficulties at core suppliers – cannot be ruled out in future.
 The KION Group mitigates this risk through appropriate diversification of its supplier structure in the context of a global procurement organisation.
 In addition, the supplier development department, which focuses on improving suppliers’ production processes, helps suppliers to ensure that their processes are cost-efficient and offer excellent quality.

 Price changes present another procurement-related risk.
-In 2015, around 25.8 per cent (2014: 26.5 per cent) of the cost of materials for new trucks was directly influenced by changes in commodity prices.
+In 2016, around 25 per cent of the cost of materials for new trucks was directly influenced by changes in commodity prices (2015: 25.8 per cent).
 Moreover, conditions in the commodity markets typically affect component prices after a delay of three to six months.
 The KION Group endeavours to pass on price increases to customers but cannot always do so entirely due to market pressures.

 The main sales risks – besides a drop in revenue caused by market conditions – result from dependence on individual customers and sectors.
 For example, it is possible that customers would postpone or cancel orders during a period of economic difficulty.
 There have not been any significant cancellations in previous years, however.
 It is also conceivable that customers would face a liquidity shortfall and therefore be unable to fulfil their payment obligations immediately or even at all.
-Currently, there is little dependence on individual sectors in the KION Group’s customer portfolio.
-The KION Group’s reliance on individual customers also remains low.
-Its business is also highly diversified from a regional perspective.
+Although the KION Group’s dependence on individual sectors and on individual customers has increased since the acquisition of Dematic due to its customer project business, the overall level is still considered to be low.
+The business is highly diversified from a regional perspective.
 In addition, the KION Group supplies companies of all sizes.
 Experience has shown that the KION Group’s exposure to the risk of possible payment defaults is low, but this risk can be further mitigated by recovering any collateral.

 A high degree of interconnectedness between sites and with customers and other companies means that the KION Group also relies on its IT systems working flawlessly.
 The KION Group undertakes ongoing further development of a reliable, extendable and flexible IT system environment with the aim of countering any IT-related risks that may arise from the failure of IT systems and IT infrastructure.
 Internal IT resources are pooled in KION Information Management Services GmbH, which has well-established processes for portfolio management and project planning and control.
 Independent external audits are conducted to provide additional quality assurance.
 Various technical and organisational measures protect the data of the KION Group and its Group companies against unauthorised access, misuse and loss.
 These measures include procedures to validate and log access to the Group’s infrastructure.